MaginnGroup/PyLAT/README.md

 This is the github repository for the Python LAMMPS Analysis Tools.

 Some of the properties utilize Fortran for speedup.
-Before using this code, run the shell script compile.sh
+Before using this code, run either the shell script compile.sh or the python script compile.py

 The following information can be accessed by running the command "python PyLAT.py -h"